Edson Chagas

 Edson Chagas was born in Luanda, Angola where he currently lives and works.

-In 1999, he attended Portugal’s Centro Comunitário de Arcena where he did a three-month course in photography and audio.
-In 2002 Chagas completed his studies in photography, art and photojournalism at the Escola Técnica de Imagem e Comunicação.
+In 1999, he attended Portugal’s Centro Comunitário de Arcena where he completed a three-month course in photography and audio.
+In 2002, Chagas successfully finished his studies in photography, art, and photojournalism at the Escola Técnica de Imagem e Comunicação.
 He later went on to do a FdA degree in Photojournalism at the University of Arts in London (2005 – 2007).
 In the following year, Chagas studied documentary photography at the University of Wales in Newport (South Wales: 2007 -2008).

 Chagas’ work considers the sociocultural context within contemporary cities looking specifically at consumerist culture and identity politics, pointing towards a broader dialogue between time and space.